Kuba663/PhysicsForCleanroom/CONTRIBUTING.md

 ## How to contribute

-**DO NOT IMPORT THIS REPO INTO YOUR IDE BEFORE THE GUDE TELLS YOU TO!!!**
+**DO NOT IMPORT THIS REPO INTO YOUR IDE BEFORE THE GUIDE TELLS YOU TO!!!**

 * Prepare your machine for developing with OpenCL if you haven't done that
 * Fork this repo (branch `main`)